emdupre/core-git-course/_episodes/06-remote-collaboration.md

 We can inspect the file to confirm that we have our changes.

 ```
 $ cat journal.md
 ```
 {: .language-bash}

 As a short-hand, we can do a `git pull` which does a `git fetch` then a `git merge`.
 Next we will update our repo using `pull`, but this time starting in the *laptop_papers* folder (you should already be in the *laptop_papers* folder).
 Let's write the conclusions:

 ```
-$ gedit journal.md		# Write Conclusions
+$ nano journal.md		# Write Conclusions
 $ git add journal.md
 $ git commit -m "Write Conclusions" journal.md
 $ git push origin master
 $ cd ../papers			# Switch back to the papers directory
 $ git pull origin master	# Get changes from remote repository